Incoming Students

 course selection Details

-All students must take WRITING 101 and a seminar in their first year.
+WRITING 120: All students must take Writing 120 in their first year.

 1. Your first year is for exploration!

-2. Don’t worry too much about meeting Trinity or major requirements in your first semester.
+2. Don’t worry about meeting or major requirements in your first semester.

 Generally, a mix of larger and smaller classes is a good idea.
-It is also important to take courses from different academic disciplines, or what we call Areas of Knowledge.
+It is also important to take courses from different academic disciplines, or what we call liberal arts categories.

 Be sure you have enough time to get from one class to the next.
 Need to catch a bus?
 Grab some coffee?
 What about lunch?